ncbi/elastic-blast-docs/docs/source/configuration.rst

     * Default: Disabled
     * Values: Any string.
 Set to any value to enable.

-    Use `pre-emptible nodes <https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms>`_ in the kubernetes cluster.
+    Use `preemptible nodes <https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms>`_ in the kubernetes cluster.

+    **Note**: This is only recommended if your ElasticBLAST search will take a few hours (less than 24).

 .. _elb_pd_size: